romainvaltier/my-api/README.md

 ## user

 - Only authentified users can get access to the API
-- Only **Captain Nemo** can access to create, update and delete endpoints
+- Only **Captain Nemo** can access create, update and delete endpoints
 - Captain Nemo:
   - username = captain
   - password = nemo